FichteFoll/resumeback/docs/index.rst

 but do so in a non-blocking way.

 Additionally,
-the wrapper catches ``StopIteration`` exceptions in these three methods, so that termination of the generator
+the wrapper catches :exc:`StopIteration` exceptions in these three methods, so that termination of the generator
 (due to returning a value or just reaching the end) does not raise an exception in the caller's code,